Your First Composition

 - Click the BaseNote (orange circle at position 0)

-- Scroll down to the bottom of the Variable Widget
+- Scroll down in the Variable Widget

 - Click "Clean Slate"